 In the context of the upcoming review of the European Pharmaceutical Legislation (Directive 2001/83 EC), the EANM has provided feedback to the related public consultation, highlighting the current regulatory challenges for radiopharmaceuticals.

-Given the recent innovations in nuclear medicine, the nuclear medicine community believes that it is reasonable that the requirements laid out in Directive 2001/83 EC, which is also applicable for radiopharmaceuticals, need to be revised.
+Given the recent innovations in nuclear medicine, the nuclear medicine community believes that it is reasonable that the requirements laid out in Directive 2001/83 EC, which is also applicable to radiopharmaceuticals, need to be revised.
 The challenges posed by implementing this outdated regulatory framework manifest in different ways, but mainly resulting in an increased level of heterogeneity in the interpretation of the Directive among Member States and, ultimately, a negative impact on the availability of radiopharmaceuticals due to an unsure legal basis.

 In this respect, the EANM sees the need for the adaption of Directive 2001/83 in the following areas: